 Has someone shared sexually explicit images of you without your consent?

-The term 'revenge porn' covers the online posting of sexually explicit visual material, without the consent of the person portrayed.
+The term Image Based Sexual Abuse (sometimes inappropriately referred to as ‘revenge porn’) covers the online posting of sexually explicit visual material, without the consent of the person portrayed.
 The term typically includes photographs and video clips which have been consensually generated-either jointly or by self (“sexting”), as well as content covertly recorded by a partner or unknown third party.

 Things you should know:*